 In the fitness section, you’ll find articles to help you develop mental toughness and work out why you’re not making gains in the gym.
 Manny also shares a yoga pose that will increase your testosterone by one third.
 His style tips for muscular men section reveals all the fashion dos and don’ts for the well-built man, including tips on finding the right trousers for muscular thighs.

 Have we missed any of your favorite health bloggers?
-Let us know who inspires your fitness regime over on our Facebook page.
+Let us know who inspires your fitness regime in the comments below.